bigscience-workshop/petals/README.md

 ## How does it work?

 - Petals runs large language models like [BLOOM-176B](https://huggingface.co/bigscience/bloom) **collaboratively** — you load a small part of the model, then team up with people serving the other parts to run inference or fine-tuning.
-- Inference runs at ≈ 1 sec per step (token) — 10x faster than possible with offloading, enough for chatbots and other interactive apps.
+- Inference runs at ≈ 1 sec per step (token) — [up to 10x faster](https://github.com/bigscience-workshop/petals#benchmarks) than possible with offloading, enough for chatbots and other interactive apps.
 Parallel inference reaches hundreds of tokens/sec.
 - Beyond classic language model APIs — you can employ any fine-tuning and sampling methods by executing custom paths through the model or accessing its hidden states.
 You get the comforts of an API with the flexibility of PyTorch.

 <p align="center">